vigetlabs/foliage/docs/cheatsheet.md

-remove  - Remove a location in a tree refine  - Return a cursor to a specific location clear   - Revert state to undefined
+remove  - Remove a location in a tree refine  - Return a cursor to a specific location clear   - Revert state to undefined update  - Fold an object or array on top of a location

 Traversal
 +----------------+